I have a good marriage. I hesitate to say great, only because I’m realistic and realize there is always room for improvement.

 That normalization can lead to big-time problems, and in some cases, bring an end to a relationship. 😞

 After reading about The Four Horseman I realized that my husband and I weren’t communcating at all.
 We were using criticism, defensiveness, contempt, and stonewalling to get our points across, and we didn’t even know it.

-Thankfully, this gem of a concept from the Gottman Institute (link below) woke us up to the ways we had normalized being less than lovely to each other, and we began to focus on expressing our feelings in productive ways.
+Thankfully, this concept from the Gottman Institute (link below) woke us up to the ways we were being less than lovely to each other and offered suggestiong on how to express our feelings in more productive ways.

 So get busy learning how to communicate so you can repair your relationship.

-This kind of work takes courage, not only to share how you feel with you partner but even to take the time to read about concepts like The Four Horseman.
+This kind of work takes courage, not only to share how you feel with your partner but to read a new concept like The Four Horseman.

-It’s so easy to just keep normalizing behaviors that get you nowhere close to happy.
-You’re setting a great example of self-compassion and self-love when you do this work.
-The world needs it!
+It’s so easy to normalize behaviors that get you nowhere close to happy.
+Kudos to you for taking the road less traveled.
+You’re setting a great example of self-compassion and self-love when you do this work which the world needs it!